 Children affected with this syndrome showcase distinct facial features, including:

 Apart from facial features, this syndrome affects certain aspects of your body as well.
 These include blood vessel abnormalities and butterfly vertebrae.
 Moreover, it can also cause Moyamoya syndrome, where a major artery in the brain progressively narrows down.
-It also causes pancreatic and kidney problems.
+Renal abnormalities are recognised in Alagille syndrome; pancreatic involvement is uncommon and not a typical defining feature.

 Since it primarily affects your bile ducts, common symptoms include: